-One of the best ways to show appreciation is to have a conversation one on one with each person on the team and genuinely tell them they are valued.
-The exchange of words is not a performance review.
+One of the best ways to show appreciation to your RDA, is to have a conversation one on one with each person on the team and genuinely tell them they are valued.
+The exchange of words is not a performance review!
 Watch for burnout from lack of breaks, no lunch, or working overtime regularly.
 Many great employees feel taken advantage of and misused when consistently overworked and having to come home late to their families.

 If you can’t afford to raise salaries, but you want the team to continue to provide excellent service to your patients and be happy in the process, there are rewards that you can offer that won’t break the bank.